 The church of St. James was erected in the southeastern block of the market, because as the main sacral building of the New Town of Toruń, townspeople tried to display it properly.
 It was limited by streets leading directly to the town walls: from the north At the Church street, from the west St. James street, which outlet was closed by the gate of the same name, and on the east side by the street formerly called Behind the Church.
 This location imposed the basic parameters of the temple, especially its length, and affected the deflection of its axis slightly north.
 The church area was limited by a wall defining the cemetery area.
 A corner small Gothic building clung to it, interpreted as an ossuary or chapel, used to store the bones of the dead dug out of graves.
 It was built on the plan of an irregular pentagon with walls topped with seven pinnacles, plastered blendes and gables.

-An important element of the church of St. James was the decorative character of its facades, obtained thanks to numerous details and color contrasts of plastered blendes and red brick background enriched with glazed bricks.
+An important element of the church of St. James was the decorative character of its facades, especially in the presbytery part, obtained thanks to numerous details and color contrasts of plastered blendes and red brick background enriched with glazed bricks (bands of inscriptions running under the cornices, numerous green and yellow glazed cornices on the moulding of the plinth, cornice or the edges of windows and buttresses).
 Along with the basilica structure of the nave, relatively rarely used in the Teutonic Knights state, these were the basic features distinguishing the main temple of the New Town.
 They were the most appealing to medieval townspeople and allowed him to identify with his own parish.